 Dilapidated water systems will be repaired

-In cooperation with two local partner organizations arche noVa addresses one of the most pressing issues: the water supply.
-In six communities with 15.500 inhabitants the drinking water and service water systems will be vindicated and expanded.
+In cooperation with a local partner organization arche noVa addresses one of the most pressing issues: the water supply.
+In 33 communities with 64.500 inhabitants the drinking water and service water systems will be vindicated and expanded.
 The activities include wells, pumps, pipelines and reservoir tanks.
 Finally the local and the fled families will receive better water for less money.

-The North of District Akkar was barely tapped even prior to the acute crisis and since the influx of the Syrian refugees the supply conditions are entirely inadequate.
-Families with a fixed address receive water from the centralized system twice a week for one hour.
-The allocation is not adequate to meet the needs.
+The North of District Akkar was insufficiently tapped even prior to the acute crisis and since the influx of the Syrian refugees the supply conditions are entirely inadequate.
+In some villages it is only possible to receive water from the centralized system one hour per day.
+The allocation is not adequate to meet the needs at all.
 Repair works on the more than 30-year-old systems have been neglected for years.
 This is even worse as the local inhabitants and the responsible authorities do not dispose the financial means to change this.

 In this case of emergency most of the families meet their needs by purchasing bottled water from commercial providers.
 The money which is spent on this is missing for food, clothes, electricity, school books, medicals and everything else that the families need.
 In contrast, those who waive safe, bottled water, have to reckon to suffer from water indicated diseases.
 The health authorities consider that half of all illnesses are caused by contaminated foods and water.
 Aim of our project is to improve the hygiene conditions significantly.
 For this construction measures are implemented and furthermore specific hygiene promotion is provided.

 Gallery: Rehabilitation of water systems in communities and schools, District Akkar